slaclab/lume-ace3p/README.md

 # Setting up Workflow Input Files

+Internally, LUME-ACE3P evaluates ACE3P workflows (e.g. Cubit->Omega3P->Acdtool task chains) which require individual input files for each of the component codes.
+Typical input files used in an ACE3P workflows need only be minimally adjusted for LUME-ACE3P.
+The main consideration for LUME-ACE3P is in making sure variable/file names are consistent throughout each of the input files.

 <details><summary><h3>Cubit Journal Files</h3></summary>

 Cubit journal files can be very complex, thus only the parts which directly interface with LUME-ACE3P will be discussed here.
 The important aspects to note in a Cubit file when using LUME-ACE3P are: